-CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): В. DISTRICT OFFICE, FILE NAME, AND NUMBER:CENAP-OP-R-2017-0030-35 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:NJ County/parish/borough: Cape May City: Upper Township Center coordinates of site (lat/long in degree decimal format): Lat.
-39.197222° N, Long.
-74.655° W. Universal Transverse Mercator: Name of nearest waterbody: Atlantic Ocean Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Atlantic Ocean Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: ☐ Field Determination.
-Date(s): October 27, 2016 SEC CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi we area.
+SECTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 04-JAN-2023 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: NAP-2018-00060-97

+PROJECT LOCATION AND BACKGROUND INFORMATION: State: PA County/parish/borough: Lehigh City: South Whitehall Township Center coordinates of site (lat/long in degree decimal format): Lat.
+40.602565 ° N, Long. -75.565544 ° W. Universal Transverse Mercator: Name of nearest waterbody: Little Cedar Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Lehigh River Name of watershed or Hydrologic Unit Code (HUC): 020401060703 Little Lehigh Creek-Lehigh River Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: Field Determination.
+Date(s): 19-DEC-2022 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CHACCEMENT 404 DETERMINED TO SERVICE STREET.
-CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. c.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: n/a linear feet: n/a width (ft) and/or n/a acres.
+Wetlands: n/a acres. c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.